pandashreyan/pandashreyan/README.md

 🎓 Final-year Computer Science student at **KIIT University**
 💡 Passionate about **AI/ML**, **full-stack development**, and **data-driven solutions**
-🧠 Always curious to explore and implement new tech
+🧠 Curious to explore and implement cutting-edge technologies
 🌍 Open-source contributor and lifelong learner

 ---